NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqBroadPeaks/lab-broadpeaks.rst

 ENA accession is ``PRJNA257491``

 .. list-table:: Table 1.
-Files used in the data set used in this exercise.
+Files in the data set used in this exercise.
    :widths: 40 25 25
    :header-rows: 1